 Add the minced garlic and cook for 30 more seconds.
 Remove from heat.
 Remove vegetables from the pan to a medium sized bowl, set aside.

-2 Using the same pan (or you can cook the meat at the same time as the vegetables in a separate pan to save time), crumble the ground beef into the pan.
+2 Brown the ground beef: Using the same pan (or you can cook the meat at the same time as the vegetables in a separate pan to save time), crumble the ground beef into the pan.
 You will likely need to do this in two batches, otherwise you will crowd the pan and the beef won't easily brown.

 Sprinkle with salt.